Convergence of a vector BGK approximation for the incompressible Navier-Stokes equations: Introduction

-In \cite{CN, VBouchut}, it is numerically studied the convergence of the solutions to the vector BGK model to the solutions to the incompressible Navier-Stokes equations.
+In \cite{CN, VBouchut}, the convergence of the solutions to the vector BGK model introduced above to the solutions to the incompressible Navier-Stokes equations is studied numerically.
 More precisely, assuming that, in a suitable functional space,

-under some consistency conditions of the BGK approximation with respect to the Navier-Stokes equations, \cite{CN}, it can be shown that the couple $(\hat{\textbf{u}}, \hat{P})$ is a solution to the incompressible Navier-Stokes equations.
+under some consistency conditions of the BGK approximation with respect to the Navier-Stokes equations, see \cite{CN}, it can be shown that the couple $(\hat{\textbf{u}}, \hat{P})$ is a solution to the incompressible Navier-Stokes equations.
+The aim of this paper is to provide a rigorous proof of this convergence in the Sobolev spaces.
 The aim of the present paper is to provide a rigorous proof of this convergence in the Sobolev spaces.

 Vector BGK models come from the ideas of kinetic approximations for compressible flows.
 They are inspired by the hydrodynamic limits of the Boltzmann equation: see \cite{Golse1, Golse2, Cercignani} for the limit to the compressible Euler equations, and see \cite{Esposito, Laure} for the incompressible Navier-Stokes equations.
 In this regard, one of the main directions has been the approximation of hyperbolic systems with discrete velocities BGK models, as in \cite{Brenier, XinJin, Natalini, Bouchut, Perthame1}.
 Similar results have been obtained for convection-diffusion systems under the diffusive scaling \cite{Toscani, BGN, Lattanzio, Aregba2}.
 In the framework of the BGK approximations, one of the first important contributions was given in computational physics by the so called \emph{Lattice-Boltzmann methods}, see for instance \cite{Succi, Wolf}.
 Under some assumptions on the physical parameters, LBMs approximate the incompressible Navier-Stokes equations by scalar velocities models of kinetic equations, and a rigorous mathematical result on the validity of these kinds of approximations was proved in \cite{Yong1}.
 Other partially hyperbolic approximations of the Navier-Stokes equations were developed in \cite{BNP, Raugel, Imene, Imene1}.